jshian/Comp3111H-project/readme.md

 Course Stream: Honors

 Members:
  * Task 1: *Name* (cshoae@connect.ust.hk)
  * Task 2: *Name* (jshian@connect.ust.hk)
  * Task 3: LEUNG, Tin Long (tlleungac@connect.ust.hk)

 ## Grading Process
+1. Start the database server.
+	1. ...
+1. Clone this repository to two different lab machines.
+They shall be referred to as *Machine A* and *Machine B* respectively.
+1. Do the following on Machine A:
+	1. Run the file `towerDefence-release.jar` to start the application.
+Verify the following:
+		1. The arena is displayed as a square with side length 480px.
+(Game Physics Requirement)
+		1. The starting position on the arena is represented by the image *???*.
+		1. The end zone on the arena is represented by the image *???*.
+(Regular Task 1(i))
+	1. Left-click and hold on any of the buttons that end in `Tower`.
+Verify the following:
+		1. The attack power, building cost and shooting range is displayed.
+(Game Physics Requirement)
+	1. Continue to hold left-click and move the mouse pointer around the arena.
+Verify the following:
+		1. A sihouette is displayed.
+The sihouette is represented by an image according to the tower type:
+		 * Basic Tower - `/src/main/resources/basicTower.png`
+		 * Ice Tower - `/src/main/resources/iceTower.png`
+		 * Laser Tower - `/src/main/resources/LaserTower.png`
+		1. The sihouette is located within, but does not exceed, the grid in which the mouse pointer is located (referred to as *The Grid*).
+(Game Physics Requirement)
+		1. If *The Grid* is inside the starting position or end-zone, it glows red.
+		1. Otherwise, *The Grid* glows green.

 Demonstrate that the game physics fits the following requirements:
- * A tower can only be placed on one grid, not crossing the border.
  * A monster is modeled as a point which should be roughly the center of its icon/grid.
-In other words, a monster has a size of 1px by 1px.
  * A monster is always moving from a grid to an adjacent grid either horizontally or vertically.
  * The game must not allow a player to build a tower if the player does not have enough resource to build it.
  * When a monster is killed it must be removed from the arena, a certain amount of resource will be given to the player.
  * Each grid can contain at most one tower.
 When it contains a tower, it cannot contain any monster.
  * No tower shall be able to move.
  * All distance used in the game should be referred as Euclidean distance, in pixels (px).
- * The width and height of the Arena is 480 px-by-480 px.
  * All operations by the player must be done by mouse.
- * A tower must have at least the following information: attack power, building cost, shooting range.
  * A tower cannot attack a monster that is outside its shooting range.
 When we judge a monster is inside a tower's shooting range, the following distance will be used: the Euclidean distance between the center of the grid of where the tower is built and the center of the monster.
  * The health point (HP) of a monster will be deducted by the attack power of the tower attacking it.
 When HP is less than or equal to zero a monster is killed.
  * When there are multiple possible monster a tower can shoot (in range), it should always choose a monster that is nearest to up-left corner of the end-zone ((440, 0) in our demo).